solidi/writing/22-what-is-an-engineering-manager-anyway.md

 # What is an Engineering Manager Anyway?
 #career, #team, #leadership, #learning

-I've had the pleasure of being an engineering manager (EM) for five years.
+I've had the pleasure of being an engineering manager (EM) for years.
 For EMs who are new, I wanted to share a handful of essential tips.
 Here is what I learned.

 **The most important action of a manager is to hire.** Hiring is an intricate habit, from recruitment to onboarding.
 EMs are accountable for its successful orchestration.
 They lead team growth in the organization.

 **And delivery and retention are essential.** Trust and continued engagement of each engineer fuel project delivery.
 EMs are accountable for these results and retaining talent.
-Aligning goals and having the right engineers at the table is the way to execute.
+Aligning goals and having the right engineers at the table is how they execute.

 **Managers and leaders are different!** Managers shepherd who does what by when.
 Leaders show the here to there and can articulate the *why*.
 The best strive to do both.

 **Management is not a promotion.
-It's an orthogonal discipline.** Managing is different than engineering.
+It's an orthogonal discipline.** Managing is different from engineering.
 Their [toolchain](https://resilient-management.com/) is mentoring, coaching, feedback, and sponsorship wrapped in initiatives.
 These tools take a lifetime to master and is an art between people and technology.

 **Managers ruthlessly delegate.** EMs entrust with painting the picture of done.
 They discuss the mission, *the why*, and give guidance.
 Managers leave the *how* to the [leads](https://dev.to/solidi/what-is-a-tech-lead-anyway-483p) and teams so they can scale.